 FYI: Walking burns about 85 calories per mile at a leisurely pace.

 More and more people are taking the term “running errands” literally.
-A short jog to the grocery store or to the barber shop can beat the hassle of getting in the car, waiting through traffic lights, finding parking – the same bothers listed above.
-In my neighborhood, I’m always surprised at how many runners are out in rain or cold temps.
+A short jog to the grocery store or to the barbershop can beat the hassle of getting in the car, waiting through traffic lights, and finding parking – the same bothers listed above.
+In my neighborhood, I’m always surprised at how many runners are out in the rain or cold temps.
 I envy their fortitude from afar, as I idle at a red light and they run right by.